 How the amount of the contribution is determined - 1st year students

-For those enrolling in the first year of any degree program (three-year bachelor, master's, single-cycle) the contribution is determined according to the overall family income, based on the ISEE (Indicatore Situazione Economica Equivalente).
+For those enrolling in the first year of any degree program (first cycle/bachelor, second cycle/master's, single-cycle) the contribution is determined according to the overall family income, based on the ISEE (Indicatore Situazione Economica Equivalente).

 How the amount of the contribution is determined - students of the following years